-Much of the work was performed in Los Alamos, New Mexico, under the direction of theoretical physicist J. Robert Oppenheimer.
 On July 16, 1945, in a remote desert location near Alamogordo, New Mexico, the first atomic bomb was successfully detonated—the Trinity Test.
 It created an enormous mushroom cloud some 40,000 feet high and ushered in the Atomic Age.

 Hiroshima And Nagasaki Bombings

 Scientists at Los Alamos had developed two distinct types of atomic bombs by 1945—a uranium-based design called “the Little Boy” and a plutonium-based weapon called “the Fat Man.”
 (Uranium and plutonium are both radioactive elements.)